Evaluate applicability solutions for 3.0

 - Calculating applicability for all unit profiles associated with a repository.

 - Retreiving applicability for a particular unit profile and content type.

 #3 Updated by bmbouter over 3 years ago

 Generally all of this sounds good. +1 to using a stored procedure and moving the applicability calculation into the database.

 One thing I contemplate is if we will have to "manage" stored procedures or accept stored procedures written by plugin writers.
 I was hoping we could write the one or two stored procedures which could be reused for all content types.
 Somehow we need the plugin author to give us everything that stored procedure would need on the model definition.

 If we did have a stored procedure per content type, how would Django support that such that they could be installed with the Django migrations system?

-#5 Updated by email@example.com about 3 years ago
+#5 Updated by email@example.com over 3 years ago

 The plugin writer will create a data migration0 that uses a RunSQL1 operation to add the stored procedure to the database.
 The migration would then be committed to source control (just like schema migrations that are generated with help of Django).